-As at 31 December 2022, provision on loans and advances to related parties amounted to USD 886,940 (2021: USD 927,297) for Government of United Republic of Tanzania and USD 3 (2021: USD 38) for The Green Hills Academy.
-The two loans were classified under stage one.
+As at 31 December 2023, provision on loans and advances to related parties amounted to USD 896,901 (2022: USD 886,940) for Government of United Republic of Tanzania.
+The Green Hills Academy loan was fully repaid during the year.
+It carried provision of USD 3 in 2022.
+All related party loans were classified under stage one.
 None of the transactions incorporate special terms and conditions and no guarantees were given or received on these loans.